A Point-free Perspective on Lax extensions and Predicate liftings: Preliminaries

 \section{Preliminaries}

-In this section we briefly review the theory of quantale-enriched categories from the point of view of quantale-enriched relations, lax extensions, predicate liftings, and establish some notation and basic results.
-We warn the reader that there are several approaches to these topics in the literature, often with particular notations and nomenclature; in this paper we follow the conventions of \citet{HST14}.
+We briefly review the theory of quantale-enriched categories from the point of view of quantale-enriched relations, as well as lax extensions and predicate liftings, and establish some notation and basic results.
+We warn the reader that there are several approaches to these topics in the literature, often with particular notations and nomenclature; we follow the conventions of \citet{HST14}.